310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Midori sightired %}
-How am I supposed to respond to that… And why’d Anzu-san have to go and suggest that in the first place…
+How am I supposed to respond to that ‘thank you’… And why’d Anzu-san have to go and suggest that in the first place…
 {% endbubble %}

 {% bubble Chiaki norsmile2 %}
-She didn’t do anything wrong, though!
+She didn’t do anything wrong, though.
 She only recommended the video; she never once mentioned you.

 I had quite a few options to reference from, but my eyes were drawn to you the most — maybe because we’re both from the same unit.
 {% endbubble %}

-{% bubble Chiaki grin2 %}
+{% bubble Chiaki grin %}
-That’s just proof that your aura and charm are skyrocketing!
+That’s just more proof that your aura and charm are skyrocketing.
 You should be proud of yourself!
 {% endbubble %}

 {% bubble Midori sigh %}
 Quit with the hyperboles… It’s so overbearing…

-It feels gross to know you kept watching me over and over again, but you don’t have to go so far in the first place… I’m aware it’s a successful video, y’know…
+It feels uncomfortable and gross that you kept watching me over and over again, but you don’t have to go that far anyway.
+The video is known to the public, after all…
+{% endbubble %}

+{% bubble Midori serious %}
 Anyway, isn’t it kinda unusual for you and Sazanami-senpai to be paired together…?
 Do you guys know each other from something?
 {% endbubble %}